What does fever of unknown origin mean?

 Fever of unknown origin is a term that is generally used to refer to a persistent fever of greater than 39.7 °C (103.5 °F) for which the underlying cause is not readily evident.

 What might be the underlying cause of such a fever?

-Given the many possibilities, how can we determine the underlying cause in my pet?
+Given the many possibilities, how can you determine the underlying cause in my pet?

-A thorough history and physical examination may provide some initial 'clues'.
+The search for answers begins with a thorough history and physical examination.
 A history of travel to certain geographical locations may increase the index of suspicion for fungal or parasitic infections.
 A cat with a history of recent fighting or exposure to other unvaccinated cats may increase the possibility of underlying viral infection with feline leukemia or feline immunodeficiency virus.